6 Signs You’re Addicted To Working Out

 Overtraining can rob you of the gym results that you deserve.

-Yes, as I’ve discussed at length before, working out too much can be detrimental to your gains.
+As we’ve discussed before, working out too much can be detrimental to your gains.

-Of course, some guys just don’t realize this yet, which is a different matter altogether…
+Of course, some people just don’t realize this yet, which is a different matter altogether…

 But what if you already know that overtraining is counter-productive, but decide to do it anyway?